Events

 Multi-Resource Events

-The oee_machine_event_machines junction table allows a single event to be associated with multiple machines and/or stations.
+The oee_machine_event_equipment junction table allows a single event to be associated with multiple machines and/or stations.
 For downtime and incident events, this enables recording that multiple resources are affected simultaneously.
+Station downtime views include events where the station is either the primary event equipment or one of the linked affected stations.

 Status Derivation